DETAILED ACTION

 wherein: the subset includes a plurality of features (para.[0012]; “processing the new network activity measurement of each device to compute the values of the corresponding behavioral metrics”).

-and the computer-implemented method further comprises: implementing the EVT algorithm to determine a probability value for each of the plurality of features (para.[0043]; “modelling the distribution of values of metrics, using extreme value theory …..distribution is then used to calculate the survival probabilities of observations of values of the metric.
+and the computer-implemented method further comprises: implementing the EVT algorithm to determine a probability value associated with each of the plurality of features (para.[0043]; “modelling the distribution of values of metrics, using extreme value theory …..distribution is then used to calculate the survival probabilities of observations of values of the metric.
 The survival probability is the probability of observing a more extreme value than the observed value” and para.[0086]; “extreme value theory is used.
 In particular, the method of Peaks Over Thresholds (POT) is used for estimating tail probabilities and quantiles from observed data”).

-generating an outlier score for each of the plurality of features (para.[0013]; “the probability of observing a more extreme value of the metric than a given value, m, of the metric, wherein the probability is used to determine whether the device is behaving anomalously” and para.[0014]; “probability of observing a more extreme value may be the probability of observing a greater value than the given value, m, when the given value is greater than a suitable quantile point of the values, mi, ... , mN; and/or wherein the probability of observing a more extreme value is the probability of observing a smaller value than the given value, m, when the given value is less than a suitable quantile point of the values, mi, ... , mN”).
+generating an outlier score associated with each of the plurality of features (para.[0013]; “the probability of observing a more extreme value of the metric than a given value, m, of the metric, wherein the probability is used to determine whether the device is behaving anomalously” and para.[0014]; “probability of observing a more extreme value may be the probability of observing a greater value than the given value, m, when the given value is greater than a suitable quantile point of the values, mi, ... , mN; and/or wherein the probability of observing a more extreme value is the probability of observing a smaller value than the given value, m, when the given value is less than a suitable quantile point of the values, mi, ... , mN”).

 As per claim 4, the rejection of claim 1 is incorporated and further Dean et al (US 2017/0230392 A1) discloses,